 - Depending on how close your baking dish is to the upper heating elements in your toaster oven the topping may brown too quickly.
-If this happens cover the dish with foil and continue cooking until the juices are bubbly.
+If this happens cover the dish and continue cooking until the juices are bubbly.

 Just like our berry topped Easy Flatbread Fruit Pizza this blueberry mango crisp is best enjoyed the day you make it but leftovers can be stored in the refrigerator overnight.
 Or until someone sneaks into the kitchen and gobbles them up…By the way, Tim says it tastes quite good cold straight from the fridge 🙂